 - i.
 Incentives in taxation, tariff protection and rationalization of customs and excise duty structure. - ii.
 Since development of a petrochemical complex is now becoming an integral part of a refinery because of dwindling refining margins, the infrastructure status should be accorded to not merely refineries but petrochemical complexes also. - iii.
-There should be a broad policy direction to assist in procurement of land for refineries, tankages at port and inland locations and setting-up pipelines.
+The structural cost disadvantages make the Indian refineries uncompetitive as compared to their international counterparts.
+The cost disparity amounts to \$4.5-6.5/bbl, greater than the average margin of the industry.
+Middle East refiners have a freight advantage, while Singapore and South Korean refiners have a comparative cost advantage.
+Such structural disadvantages can be mitigated through infrastructural, regulatory and policy reforms. - iv.
+There should be a broad policy direction to assist in procurement of land for refineries, tankages at port and inland locations and settingup pipelines.
 Currently land acquisition, right of land use for pipelines and environmental clearances often take more time than the construction and commissioning of the project.
 An interministerial coordination committee can be formed to suitably address such issues and/or a system of single window clearance be established.
-Government land with one agency, like the railways, can be effectively used for setting-up pipelines without going through the hassles of land acquisition for right of use. - iv.
-The refining and marketing companies should be encouraged and adequately compensated to serve the common man with the best products and services. - v.
-There should be no dual pricing for any product as it leads to the distortions in the market place. - If any section of the society has to be granted a subsidy for socioeconomic and political reasons the same should be provided to the individual through the direct subsidy transfer mechanism instead of subsidizing a product.
+Government land with one agency, like the railways, can be effectively used for setting-up pipelines without going through the hassles of land acquisition for right of use. - v.
+The government has embarked upon the deregulation of diesel and gasoline.
+In going forward, the policy must ensure that such deregulation will stay. - vi.
+There should be no dual pricing for any product as it leads to the distortions in the market place. - vii.
 It has been estimated that US\$ 560 billion are spent annually on oil subsidies globally and 80% of them go to top 40%.
-The IMF has observed that the richest 20% of households capture 43% of all fuel subsidies - six times the share of the bottom 20%. - vi.
-To carry forward the 'Make in India' campaign India should set-up a Petroleum Economic Zone to encourage and facilitate a service provider's hub on the west coast.
-The major service providers should be incentivized to set-up facilities which would encourage modern technology development and transfer.
+The IMF has observed that the richest 20% of households capture 43% of all fuel subsidies six times the share of the bottom 20%.
+If any section of the society has to be granted a subsidy for socio-economic and political reasons the same should be provided to the individual through the direct subsidy transfer mechanism instead of subsidizing a product. - viii.
+Subsidies must be targeted only towards the weaker sections of the society.
+SKO/LPG should be sold at market prices with direct transfer of cash subsidy to consumers.
+This will bring in Level playing field for all suppliers bringing in operational efficiencies and better customer services, without any increase in governmental burdens.
+This will also ramp up the LPG penetration in rural and semi urban areas.